aleutcss/aleutcss.github.io/getting-started.md

 To extend aleut, simply create a partial in the `<section>.<file>` format as the rest of the files, and `@import ` it wherever it is needed.

 ### Components
-Aleut does its best to stay away from any cosmetic styling.
+Aleut.css does its best to stay away from any cosmetic styling.
 You can therefore use it on any project without the same look-and-feel.
 If you do require a UI out of the box, then inuitcss is probably not the best tool for you.

 Because aleut does no cosmetic styling, it is up to you to author the Components layer.
 A good example of this could be a main navigation of a site.
 First you mark it up as an `<ul>`, then you add the object `.o-list-inline` to make the menu horizontal, to style it to your liking you create a new file called `_components.site-nav.scss` and add the class `.c-site-nav` to the `.o-list-inline` and style it to your liking.

-## Getting started
-If it's your first time with aleut we recommend starting with our kitchensink-project (where everything is still off by default), where we import all the packages automatically.